timschneiderxyz/dotfiles/PowerShell Profile/README.md

 #### Window Title

-The window title contains the following information: The name of the program and the current user, whether the application is running as an administrator or not, and the date of the current day.
+The window title contains the following information: The name of the program, whether the application is running as an administrator or not and the date of the current day.

 #### User Interface